-This topic contains 7 replies, has 1 voice, and was last updated by Michael 3 weeks, 6 days ago.
+- This topic has 7 replies, 1 voice, and was last updated 4 months, 2 weeks ago by Michael.

 My scoutmaster has recently made a new requirement for any scouts looking to advance into life or eagle rank.
 He wants scouts to either plan and lead a trip, or do some troop leadership project over time.
 What I want to know is despite this specific requirement, is it scoutlike to deny a scout rank advancement if they completed all the rank requirements but not the requirement created by the scoutmaster?

 June 20, 2019 at 3:09 pm #218271MiddletownscouterGuest

 It’s not a question of being scoutlike, it’s a simple policy question.
 The short answer is no. No one is allowed to create additional requirements for any rank, Eagle included.